New WI Voter Photo ID Rules

 Please contact your local DVM for information, if you do not have a valid Wisconsin Driver License or State ID.
 You can receive a free State ID if you specifically request a free ID for voting purposes.
 If you do not have a birth certificate, the DMV can help with that, too.

-Voters requesting an absentee ballot by mail, must include a photocopy of their photo ID with the request, or the ballot cannot be mailed.
+Voters requesting an absentee ballot by mail, must include a photocopy of their photo ID to their municipal clerk with the request, or the ballot cannot be mailed.
+Once a copy of the photo ID is on file with the clerk, the voter will not have to provide it with future absentee ballot requests unless the voter changes their address or name.

 Voters who are “indefinitely confined” because of age, illness, infirmity or disability, and voters in care facilities, do not need a photo ID.
 Instead, an absentee witness verifies the voter’s identity.